-In the investigations context, Rachel has represented clients before the U.S. Department of Justice and the U.S. Attorney’s Office.
-She has prepared individuals for informal interviews and formal testimony before federal agencies, and has been integral to investigations into alleged antitrust violations, obstruction of justice, and public corruption.
+In the investigations arena, Rachel has represented clients before the U.S. Department of Justice and the U.S. Attorney’s Office.
+She has prepared individuals for informal interviews and formal testimony before federal agencies and been integral to investigations into alleged antitrust violations, obstruction of justice, and public corruption.

-Rachel’s pro bono efforts have focused on representing individual clients in family court and immigration matters.
-Specifically, she has represented minors in guardianship and custody proceedings, as well as in related immigration matters.
-In connection with these representations, Rachel has acted as first-chair attorney in both status conferences and merits hearings.
+Rachel’s robust pro bono efforts have focused on representing individual clients in family court and immigration matters.
+Specifically, Rachel has represented minors in guardianship and custody proceedings as well as in related immigration matters, where she acted as first-chair lawyer in both status conferences and merits hearings.
 She has also drafted and submitted petitions, motion papers, and government applications on behalf of her clients.

-Prior to joining Walden Macht & Haran, Rachel practiced law for over six years in the award-winning litigation department of a large global law firm.
+Prior to joining WMH, Rachel practiced law for over six years in the award-winning litigation department of a large global law firm.

 Rachel is the author of “Border Insecurity: Searches and Seizures of Electronic Devices Entering the U.S.,” Bloomberg BNA Criminal Law Reporter (March 26, 2014); “Employing U.S. subpoena power in support of foreign litigation: Chevron Corp. v.
 Donziger and 28 U.S.C. § 1782,” Inside Counsel (July 14, 2014); and “The United States’ Adoption of the Well-Known Foreign Mark Exception,” 36 Fordham Urb.
 L.J.
 889 (2009).Show More +